mta-solutions/fsharp-data-validation/README.md

 }
 ```

-There is an overload to the operator that takes a function with the signature `int -> 'A -> 'F list` where the first parameter is the index of the element.
+There is an overload of the operator that takes a function with the signature `int -> 'A -> 'F list`, where the first parameter is the index of the element.

 #### `validateEach`

-This function accepts a function with a signature of `'A -> VCtx<'F, 'B>` that validates each element.
+This operation accepts a function with the signature `'A -> VCtx<'F, 'B>` that validates each element.
 The result is created from the `validation` computation expression.

 ```fsharp